swiss-art-research-net/docs.swissartresearch/docs/et/person.md

 </table>

-The above structure allows for the documentation of time and place of birth and death of an individual person.
+The above structure allows for the documentation of time and place of birth and death of an individual.
 Note that while ontologically speaking mothers and fathers could be connected to birth information, with regards to information clustering we have placed this information in the social relations category.

 ![!](https://workspace.digitale-diathek.net/confluence/rest/gliffy/1.0/embeddedDiagrams/32fab876-772f-405e-8a86-61af9e4b519d.png)

 ### Social Relations

 A large area of documentation and potential disambiguation around the person relates to social relations, whether they are familial, interpersonal or institutional.
-The social relations information category brings together descriptors for these relations into a larger group, covering relations starting from the maternal, moving to the most general membership in national and cultural blocks and assorted interpersonal connections.
+The social relations information category brings together descriptors for these relations into a larger group, covering relations starting from the maternal, moving to the most general membership in national and cultural blocks and different interpersonal connections.

 <table>
   <tr>